microsoft/pxt-microbit/docs/courses.md

 ## First lessons with MakeCode and the micro:bit

-A sequence of six lessons that direct students through six projects, ideal for getting started with the micro:bit.
-Students will develop their use of some core computing concepts through coding and making practical projects.
+A sequence of six beginner lessons, ideal for getting started with the micro:bit.
+Students will learn core computing concepts by making and coding engaging projects.

 ```codecard
 [{